 Should I Disinfect My Groceries?
-Your Coronavirus & Food Shopping Questions, Answered
+Your Lockdown Food Shopping Questions, Answered

 A lot has changed due to COVID-19, most noticeably the way we shop.
 To keep Brits safe, rules have been set in place in supermarkets to help avoid the spread of the virus through social distancing and the disinfection of trolley and basket handles.
 The rare times I've gone out to grab some essentials, I've made sure to wear gloves to avoid potential contamination in store.
 But do I need to disinfect my groceries once I bring them home?